-1. Choose fuel that is approved for use in the car.

-See information on approved fuels in the respective section on petrol (p.
-304) and diesel (p.
-304).

-2. Do not overfill the tank but stop refuelling when the pump nozzle cuts out the first time.
+- 1. Choose fuel that is approved for use in the car in accordance with the identifier 14 on the inside of the fuel filler flap. - See information on approved fuels in the respective section on petrol (p.
+312) and diesel (p.
+313). - 2.
+Do not overfill the tank but stop refuelling when the pump nozzle cuts out the first time.